sciencemj/web-ledger-lite/README.md

     ```
 3. Set up your `.env.local` file as described above.
 4. Ensure your Supabase database schema is set up using the SQL provided.
+5. Configure Authentication Settings in your Supabase dashboard as outlined in "Authentication Settings".
-5. Run the development server:
+6. Run the development server:
     ```bash
     npm run dev
     # or